 We all use kava for different reasons.
-Some are attracted to its uplifting and social qualities, while others go for its more relaxing and calming effects.
+Some are attracted to its uplifting and social qualities, while others prefer its more relaxing and calming effects.
+When it comes to the question “Does kava make you tired?” the answer is it depends.
+It’s not the cut-and-dry answer you were hoping for, I’m sure.
+But kava is complicated.

 How it works

 Kava influences our mood by altering the activity of GABA receptors, which in turn affects the release of GABA neurotransmitters.
 While we still don’t know exactly how kava affects GABA receptors, research suggests a few potential pathways.
 One theory is that kava increases both the activity and quantity of GABA-A receptors, enhancing the binding of GABA to cells and resulting in greater relaxation and calmness.
 Additionally, kava might inhibit calcium channels, thereby decreasing the release of excitatory neurotransmitters known to cause anxiety.
-These pathways highlight kava’s potential in inducing a calmer and more relaxed state.
+These pathways highlight kava’s potential to induce a calmer and more relaxed state.

 How kava makes you feel tired